se4ai/se4ai.github.io/docs/heuristics.md

    - Youse payz your money and youse take your choice.
 There's no other way, no backsies (second law of thermodynamics)

+- Accuracy ain't, precision isn't
+   - Which means, as a side-effect, that the way we look at the world can cause systematic errors in what we see

 - Xenophane's law: for all is but a woven web of guesses
    - Despite all the maths and amchnery, all conclusions are based on their assumptions.
 No way to avoid that.
 Karl Popper here.